Stanford University

 Clinical Associate Professor, Anesthesiology, Perioperative and Pain Medicine

 BioDr.
-James Xie is a board certified pediatrician, pediatric anesthesiologist, clinical informaticist at Stanford University School of Medicine.
+James Xie is a board certified pediatrician, pediatric anesthesiologist, and clinical informaticist at Stanford University School of Medicine.
 His goal is to improve patient care and promote health equity with health information technologies.
-Currently he is a clinical informatics physician (CI-MD) and Epic physician builder at Stanford Children's Health.
+Currently he serves as a clinical informaticist and Epic physician builder at Stanford Medicine Children's Health.
+He holds additional appointments in the Division of Obstetric Anesthesiology and Maternal Health and Division of Clinical Informatics.

 Shicong (Mimi) Xie